AmrSamyAliYassenAli/SiegwerkAssessment/README.md

+# Total Time to finish this task is 20hrs
 # Price/ Pricing API (.NET 8 Minimal APIs)

 Manage suppliers, products, and price lists, and query the best price for a given SKU.
 Built with Minimal APIs, EF Core, and a Clean Architecture layout.